Colin Glen, Belfast, Co. Antrim

 History & Background

 The Colin Glen area once powered Belfast’s linen empire; the McCance family established flax and beetling mills along the Colin River, making the region the world’s largest linen producer in the 18th and 19th centuries.
 Remnants of these mills survive at the historic Weir Bridge, offering a tangible link to the industrial past.
 After a period of neglect, volunteers revitalised the glen, creating a community‑run trust that now oversees the park’s development.
-Today, the park is a charitable initiative aimed at providing open, inclusive spaces for recreation, education and community cohesion.
+In 2015 the Northern Ireland Environment Agency transferred ownership to the Colin Glen Trust on a 999‑year lease, cementing its status as a community asset.

 What to See & Do